SteeltoeOSS/steeltoe-site/source/docs/steeltoe-circuitbreaker.html.markdown

 ```

-It's important to understand that `HystrixCommands` are state-ful objects and as such once it has been executed, it can no longer be reused.
-You will have to create another instance (e.g. `new MyCommand()` ) of it if you want to execute it again.
+It's important to understand that `HystrixCommands` are state-ful objects and as such once they have been executed, they can no longer be reused.
+So, if you want to execute a command again, you will have to create another instance (e.g. `new MyCommand()` ) of it and call one of the execute methods again.

 ### 1.2.3 Command Settings

 Each Hystrix command that you define and use can be individually configured using normal .NET configuration services.
 Everything from thread-pool sizes and command time-outs to circuit-breaker thresholds can be specified.

-For each Hystrix setting, there are four types of settings and levels of precedence that are followed and applied by the framework:
+For each of the possible Hystrix settings, there are four levels of precedence that are followed and applied by the framework:

 1. `Fixed global command settings` - these are defaults for all Hystrix commands.
 These settings will be used if nothing else is specified.
 1. `Configured global command settings` - these are defaults specified in configuration files that override the fixed values above and apply to all Hystrix commands.